I’ve been asked why mom bloggers seem to have a fascination with laundry?

 We all have lives.
 Busy lives.
-And laundry gets in the way.
+And laundry and ironing get in the way.
+The good news, when it comes to ironing, is that modern tech is at your disposal.
+A variety of steam irons with different settings, steam delivery methods and materials which help make ironing fast and simple.
+Which is particulary good news if you have children whose school uniforms need ironing or need to press shirts for the office.
 It’s yet another ball we have to juggle because there’s nothing more annoying than a kid/husband complaining about the state of their clothes (no undies, ‘swamp rat smell’, odd socks missing, etc) while you’re racing around trying to make everything just work at the same time as dressing so your butt looks a bit smaller and that brown stuff on the wall is totally Nutella and not anything else.

 I don’t have time to wash things twice.
 In fact, I don’t have time to check whether the detergent worked.
 I just expect it to.
 And damn it, when a detergent seems to not do a job and in fact just sets a stain instead of getting rid of it, it pisses me off.
 A lot.
 It drives me crazy, because I find out about it when I’m putting the clothing on again, after folding it and putting it away.